OskarBienko/Spark-cluster/Deploying the Spark cluster.md

 ![](images/image-20191130221507984.png)

-To turn off your master and slaves servers, use either:
+To turn off your master and slaves, use either:

 ```bash
 usr/local$ ./spark-2.4.4-bin-hadoop2.7/sbin/stop-all.sh